 Such a pretty touch!
 I love candles, and I love the idea of lighting our walkway with these luminaries.
 We've got lots of snow to prop up the jars!
 Thanks for the great idea. 🙂

 This is so lovely on a Christmas-y night!
-What a lovely way to greet visitors.
+What a lovely way to greet visitors

 simple and beautiful, love it.
-Thank you for sharing at the Thursday Favorite Things blog hop. ♥
+Thank you for sharing

 I love this!
-So adorable! 🙂
+So adorable!

 We've been using canning jars for luminaries for about 17 years.
 We have used sand in our jars, but I like the Epsom salt idea…more wintery looking!

 These are so pretty.
-Thanks so much for sharing with Adorned From Above’s Link Party.
-Have a great week.
+Thanks so much for sharing

 These are so pretty.
 I have a friend who loves mason jar crafts; I'll have to show her this.
-Thank you for linking to the In and Out of the Kitchen Link Party.
-Hope to see you next week.

 they really are lovey